-Phase 2 - Four Regional Water Resources Plans
+Phase 2 - Four (4) Regional Water Resources Plans

-Progress on each of the Regional Water Resources Plans (RWRPs) is as follows:
+Progress on each of the RWRP is as follows:

-- The draft Regional Water Resources Plan-Eastern and Midlands dRWRP-EM (Group Area 4) underwent consultation and was adopted in September 2022 after incorporating consultation feedback. - Consultation on the draft RWRP-SW (Group Area 2) was undertaken in June/August 2022, and after incorporating consultation feedback, it was adopted in February 2023. - Consultation on the draft RWRP-NW (Group Area 1) was conducted from November 2022 to February 2023 and after incorporating consultation feedback, it was adopted in July 2023. - The RWRP-SE Regional Water Resources Plan: South East (RWRP-SE) (Group Area 3) is the fourth and final Regional Plan.
-Consultation concluded in October 2023, and it is expected to be adopted in December 2023.
+- The draft Regional Water Resources Plan -Eastern and Midlands dRWRP-EM (Group Area 4) has now undergone consultation and after incorporation of consultation feedback was adopted in September 2022. - Consultation on the draft RWRP-SW (Group Area 2) was undertaken in June/August 2022 and after incorporation of consultation feedback was adopted in February 2023. - The draft Regional Water Resources Plan: South East (RWRP-SE) was issued for consultation in July and is expected to close in October.
+After incorporation of consultation feedback it is expected to be adopted in Spring 2024. - This document is the RWRP-NW (Group Area 1) which has now undergone consultation.
+Feedback has been incorporated and this is the final RWRP-NW.

-The four regions are shown in Figure 1.2.
+The four (4) regions are shown in Figure 1.2.
 The regional boundaries are only relevant for the development of the first NWRP and have been identified as the most appropriate way to allow Uisce Éireann to identify Preferred Approaches (water supply solutions) in an efficient and timely manner.
-Once the first NWRP has been finalised, while it is comprised of the Framework Plan and four Regional Water Resources Plans, together they will be treated as a unified Plan.
+Once the first NWRP has been finalised, while it is comprised of the Framework Plan and four (4) Regional Water Resources Plans, together they will be treated as a unified Plan.
 The relevant regional groupings will have no ongoing application.
-Where Local Authority areas have been split, Uisce Éireann will engage with the relevant Local Authorities following the finalisation of the RWRPs, on the outcomes for all water supplies in their areas.
+Where Local Authority areas have been split, Uisce Éireann will engage with the relevant Local Authorities following the finalisation of the RWRPs, on the outcomes for all of the water supplies in their areas.